honojs/hono/README.md

 ## Methods

-Instance of `Hono` has these methods:
+An instance of `Hono` has these methods:

 - app.**HTTP_METHOD**(path, handler)
 - app.**all**(path, handler)